What is an apprenticeship?

 Apprenticeships allow for flexible learning alongside your job, with each course being taught differently.
-Some of our courses require you to attend sessions on campus in either block sessions or on day release, whilst others are 100% distant learning with you undertaking your study online.
-Your time studying is considered ‘off-the-job’ training, examples of these off-the-job elements include independent study, taught block sessions, workplace mentor meetings, and online learning.
+Some of our courses require you to attend sessions on campus in either block sessions or on day release, whilst others are mostly distant learning with you undertaking your study online.
+Your time studying is considered ‘off-the-job’ training.
+Examples of these off-the-job elements include independent study, taught block sessions, workplace mentor meetings, and online learning.

 Who can apply for an apprenticeship?

-Apprenticeships are open to all individuals aged 16 and over, whether you’re a school leaver and starting your first job, or are currently employed and looking to progress your career within your current organisation.
-There’s no upper age limit to those looking to undertake an apprenticeship, however you must meet the entry requirements as highlighted on the individual course pages.
+Apprenticeships are open to all individuals aged 16 and over, whether you are a school leaver and starting your first job or are currently employed and looking to progress your career within your current organisation.
+There is no upper age limit to those looking to undertake an apprenticeship, however you must meet the entry requirements as highlighted on the individual course pages.

 How much does an apprenticeship cost?

 The costs associated with your training are covered by your employer.
-This means you will not build up any student debt, instead you will earn a salary from your employer, whilst gaining a qualification.
-You won’t be entitled to any student finance.
+This means you will not build up any student debt – instead you will earn a salary from your employer whilst gaining a qualification.
+You won’t, however, be entitled to any student finance.

 How long does an apprenticeship take?

-The duration of an apprenticeship differs from course to course, a typical degree apprenticeship can take anywhere between two and seven years.
+The duration of an apprenticeship differs from course to course.
+A typical degree apprenticeship can take anywhere between two and six years.
 You can find details of the length of individual courses on each dedicated course page.

 How do I become an apprentice?